5G-ERA/NetApp-Workshop/README.md

 This figure represents structure of this example.

 All parts of distributed ML service and their components are defined in `5gera_ml_service_distributed.yaml`.
-There are two environment variables, which has to be set properly:
+There are two environment variables that have to be set properly:

 ```yaml
 env: